Health & Wellness

 It might be confusing if your potty-trained pup starts having accidents in the house.
 They spent weeks learning how and where to properly relieve themselves — since then, you’ve never had to worry about them going to the bathroom inside.

 If your dog is potty trained and has no control over when they go to the bathroom, they could be incontinent.
 But before running out to grab potty pads and roll up all the rugs in your house, you’ll want to learn how to talk to your veterinarian about treatment and more.

 Unfortunately, incontinent dogs don’t have enough control over their bladder or bowels and can’t hold it in even if they’re potty trained.
-Some pups might even urinate or defecate on themselves in their sleep without realizing, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+Some pups might even urinate or defecate on themselves in their sleep without realizing, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 If you’re worried that means your dog will spend their life in diapers, fear not — we’ll do a deep dive into the types of incontinence, the causes and the different treatment options.

 And remember: Because incontinence is an uncontrollable condition, it’s important to never scold your pup for going to the bathroom inside.